josemirm/josemirm.github.io/_posts/2025-08-16-yt_as_storage_1.md

 representation and 4 bit of data parity.

-I currently don't know what are the best algorithms to implement in this kind of project, I just know repetition codes (repeating every byte n times) and block codes like Hamming, nothing more, so I'll stick to that until I get everything working.
+I currently don't know what are the best algorithms to implement in this kind of project, I just know repetition codes (repeating every bit n times) and block codes like Hamming, nothing more, so I'll stick to that until I get everything working.
 After that, I can try other more efficient codes and its reliability.